Admissions

 Applicants wishing to apply for assistantships must submit a completed application and the department funding form by the Priority Deadline.
 The below assistantships are only available to campus applicants beginning in fall semesters.

-The Department offers a variety of merit-based scholarships and need-based scholarships.
-Applicants wishing to apply for assistantships must submit a completed application and the department funding form by the Priority Deadline.
-The below scholarships are available to campus and online MURP applicants.
+The Department offers a variety of merit-based scholarships and need-based scholarships and fellowships.
+Applicants wishing to apply for scholarships or fellowships must submit a completed application and the department funding form by the Priority Deadline.
+The below scholarships and fellowships are available to campus and online MURP applicants.
 Please read the descriptions closely for eligibility.

 The Mucci Scholarship is a tuition scholarship awarded to an incoming student of outstanding professional promise from the Orlando/East Central Florida Area.